chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 The ``knife[:bootstrap_template]`` option in this example allows you to specify the template that ``knife bootstrap`` will use by default when bootstrapping a node.
 It should point to your custom template within the ``bootstrap`` directory.

-Now that ``knife`` is configured, copy the SSL certificates from your Chef server to your trusted certificates:
+Now that ``knife`` is configured, copy the SSL certificates from your Chef Infra Server to your trusted certificates:

 .. code-block:: ruby